+In 2018 we welcomed 19 new World Heritage Sites.
 UNESCO’s World Heritage Committee has held its annual meeting, this time in Bahrain.
-Among other points on the agenda the committee decided to inscribe several new sites on the World Heritage List, bringing the total number to 1092.
+The new sites on the World Heritage List brought the total number up to 1092.

 Get an abstract from UNESCO’s justification including direct links to the inscriptions in the text below.
 Seek more information about the work of the committee from the WHC website.
 Read up on Sandalsand’s main story about World Heritage Sites and the task of visiting the ever-growing number of new sites.